GabrielGustavoMS/myflappybird/README.md

 ## Motivation

-The flappy bird game was part of my adolescence and I wanted to practice my knowledge of Unity, so I created my own version.
+The Flappy Bird game was part of my adolescence and I wanted to practice my knowledge of Unity, so I created my own version.
 It is very similar to the original version, simple and fun.

 ## Technologies